Table of Contents

 For the purpose of this study, the elements analyzed have been limited to the levels of kinemes and, in some cases, motifs.

 According to Kaeppler, a dance ethnologist can take note of the movements of a dance tradition (by using, for example, Labanotation) and then subject the resulting kinetic notation to ‘“emic” analysis to obtain an inventory of the significant movements’ (1972, p.
-174) and identify the kinemes, by consulting the participants who practise a certain dance tradition.
+174) and identify the kinemes, by consulting the participants who practice a certain dance tradition.

-For this research though, the researcher’s point of view was already emic, because of my inside knowledge of the movements’ tradition of raqs sharqi.
+For this research though, the researcher’s point of view was already emic, because of my inside knowledge of the movements’ tradition of Raqs sharqi.

 This is important from a cultural heritage perspective, to start assessing authenticity since, as argued when outlining the research questions (3.8), to safeguard heritage we need to know what the object of this safeguarding is.